Agent-Oriented Planning in Multi-Agent Systems: Agent-Oriented Planning in Multi-Agent Systems

 \subsection{Feedback Loop}

-An automatic feedback loop is integrated into the proposed agent-oriented planning framework, promoting ongoing enhancement of the meta-agent.
+An automatic feedback loop is integrated into \name, promoting the ongoing enhancement of the problem-solving process.
 As introduced in Section~\ref{subsec:reward_model}, the reward model can identify certain sub-tasks as being resolvable by specific agents.
 These identified sub-tasks are then collected to form the {\it representative works} of the corresponding agents.
 The training data for the reward model, which includes the sub-tasks and the ground truth scores of responses provided by the agents, is utilized to initialize these representative works.

 Note that the representative works are continuously updated.
-When a user query is completely resolved, the sub-tasks decomposed from that user query can be added to the representative works of the agents who are selected to provide response to these sub-tasks.
+When a user query is completely resolved, the sub-tasks decomposed from that user query can be added to the representative works of the agents who are selected to provide responses to these sub-tasks.
 To prevent redundancy in the representative works, we implement a similarity threshold.
 This threshold ensures that only new and sufficiently distinct sub-tasks are incorporated into an agent's representative works, maintaining the diversity and relevance of the tasks that each agent has previously resolved.